Major Attractions on Line 7

 5, 7Gunja Station

-A family theme park nestled in downtown Seoul, Children’s Grand Park features a wide range of programs and facilities for children and youth.
-The park is also frequented by couples who come to bask in the beautiful landscape highlighted by cherry blossoms in the spring and colorful leaves in the fall.
+Children’s Grand Park is a nature-friendly park that features a wide range of programs and facilities perfect for family, couples, and friends.
+The park is especially popular in spring for cherry blossoms and fall for colorful leaves.
 The park is divided into different areas such as a zoo, botanic garden, and amusement park.

 27Konkuk Univ.
 Station